GREAT NORTHERN RAILWAY (IRELAND)

 It was the start of a remarkable career.
 In May 1987, as part of the RPSI's major annual tour No.171 Slieve Gullion hauled the train from Dublin to Galway and back, but Merlin travelled from Belfast to take the train back north.
 No.85 was there to meet No.171's arrival, and for just a short time, two GNR(I) lined blue locomotives were once again in steam at the old company's headquarters.
 Then came the 40th anniversary of the "Enterprise" on 11th August 1987.
 It was the same length train as in 1947 (seven bogie vehicles) but this time the compound at the front was Merlin.
 The timings were the same as the original run (how often is that possible with main line steam?).

 But Merlin, complete with 4,000 gallon tender, ran to Dublin with no problems - and arrived at the stop block with minutes to spare on the 2¼ hour schedule.
 It was another milestone in the comeback of a wonderful engine.

 No.85 came out of traffic in 2004 due to the expiry of her 'boiler certificate'.
 She was on display during our "Summer Steam" open days for a few years until August 2009, when it was decided to explore the possibility of returning her to traffic, this happening again in 2014.

-An appeal is under way to fund the purchase of an authentic lubricator.
+An appeal in 2021 helped fund the purchase of an authentic lubricator.